VIRTUAL INSTRUCTOR LED TRAINING (VILT)

 “Good explanation with wide and extensive background in the topic.
 Easy use of technical language.
 Highly recommended.” – Process Engineer, Visy Australia

-This training course will be conducted as a virtual instructor led training.
-Delegates will be given a link to join in the session via a confirmation email.
-Delegates may choose to attend the full course (3 days) or select individual sessions below for this online training.
+This training course will be conducted as a Virtual Instructor Led Training (VILT).
+Delegates will receive a confirmation email after successful registration.
+Delegates may choose to attend the full course (3 days) or select individual sessions below for this training session.

 > Session 1 – 20 July 2020